-Based on verbal comments from the PRC tax authorities, gains realized by foreign investors from investment in PRC debt securities are non-PRC sourced income and thus should not be subject to PRC WIT.
+Based on verbal comments from the PRC tax authorities, gains realised by foreign investors (including QFIIs and RQFIIs) from investment in PRC debt securities are non-PRC sourced income and thus should not be subject to PRC WIT.
 However, there are no written tax regulations issued by the PRC tax authorities to confirm that interpretation.
+As a matter of practice, the PRC tax authorities have not yet levied PRC WIT on capital gains realised by QFIIS and RQFIIs from the trading of debt securities, including those traded via CIBM.